 Skip to content

-Dog Trainer Shares 8 Worst Mistakes Dog Owners Make
+Dog Trainer Shares the 8 Worst Mistakes Dog Owners Make

 UK-based dog trainer Will Atherton, from Will Atherton Canine Training, has dedicated his life to helping dogs, and helping owners understand and get the best out of their pups.
-Even the most well-meaning dog owner may cause problems for their pets, if they don't put the work in and train their dog so it lives its best life.
+Even the most well-meaning dog owner may cause problems for their pets, if they don’t put the work in and train their dog so it lives its best life.
 Some mistakes are obvious—like neglecting to train small breeds—but some may be a complete surprise.
-Here are the 8 worst mistakes dog owners make that are undermining their dog's happiness and causing long term issues, via Atherton and his YouTube clip.
+Here are the 9 worst mistakes dog owners make that are undermining their dog’s happiness and causing long term issues, according to Atherton.

 RELATED: Dog Trainer Shares the 3 Dog Breeds He'd Never Own: "Hard Pass for Me"